-2. Internal Quality Survey System
+Internal Quality Survey System

-An internal electronic survey is conducted since 2011 on an annual basis for all ILPO divisions and satisfaction feedback is collected from the ILPO staff together with suggestions for improvement.
+An internal electronic survey is conducted since 2011 on an annual basis for all ILPO departments and satisfaction feedback is collected from the ILPO staff together with suggestions for improvement.

-3. Commissioner's Consultative Forum (CCF)
+o Commissioner's Consultative Forum (CCF)

-Feedback is also collected through regular face-to-face meetings with the representatives of AIPPI, IPA, FICPI and LESI (Israeli IP professional associations).
+Feedback is also collected through regular face-to-face meetings with Israeli IP professional associations including the Patent Attorney Association, the Israel Bar Association, AIPPI, FICPI, AIPLA and LESI (Israeli IP professional associations).
 These meetings typically focus on PCT processing, patents, trademarks & designs examination practice and procedures.
 The meetings are known as the Commissioner's Forum and are held periodically (once or twice per year).

-4. Roundtables
+Roundtables

-Roundtables are held by the PCT Department and the Patent Department with the users (patent agents, various industries, Universities, private applicants) in order to better understand their needs and to update them on the latest developments in the national patent and PCT systems, and to increase awareness to new services offered by the ILPO.
+Roundtables are held by the PCT Department and the Patent Department with the users (patent agents, various industries, Universities, private applicants) in order to better understand their needs and to keeping them up-to-date on the latest developments in the national patent and PCT systems, and to increase awareness to new services offered by the ILPO.
 During these meetings compliments, suggestions and complaints are also collected.

-5. User Feedback on legal changes
+User Feedback on legal changes